|Mare and Riding Horse Performance Test

 The host facility will need either an indoor arena or an enclosed outdoor arena with fencing tall enough to prevent loose horses from jumping out, with minimum dimensions of 20 by 40 meters (65 feet by 130 feet).
 Larger arenas than the minimum size are desired.
 Adequate numbers of jump standards and poles are critical to erect the jump chute.
 Safe stabling will be required for participants.
 Adequate parking for participants and spectators, restroom facilities and food available on the grounds will also be required.

 4. Riders and Attire:

-The rider must be provided by the mare’s owner and must be at least 16 years old with the ability to control the mare in a group of horses and in unfamiliar surroundings.
-Riders should be neatly dressed in riding boots and breeches and should wear USEF approved protective helmets securely fastened at all times when mounted.
+The rider must be provided by the horse's owner and must be at least 16 years old with the ability to control the horse in a group of horses and in unfamiliar surroundings.
+Riders should be neatly dressed in riding boots and breeches and must wear USEF approved protective helmets securely fastened at all times when mounted.
 A crop or dressage whip may be carried and spurs are optional.
-No outside assistance is allowed in the under-saddle phase, but is allowed in the free-jumping phase.
+Outside assistance is NOT allowed in the under-saddle phase but is allowed in the free-jumping phase.

 5. Tack and Equipment:

 Tack and equipment for the under-saddle phase should be as required by USEF for recognized dressage competitions below Third Level: this basically means any type of English saddle and a snaffle bridle without martingale or any type of auxiliary reins.
 More information can be found at .
 Protective boots and leg wraps are permitted only for the free-jumping test.
 Ear nets and ear plugs are not allowed.
 Braiding is encouraged, but not required.

 Initially the test will have no test riders.
 Eventually in the future, all horses should additionally be ridden by a test rider.
 Once this testing has been implemented and becomes popular, the association will provide a test rider.

 7. Judges and Scoring: